TouchBistro POS Review

 Positive Reviews & Testimonials

 - Popularity – TouchBistro has been the top-grossing POS app on iTunes several times over the last year.
 That’s definitely something to pay attention to.
-TouchBistro has a lot of clients–from restaurants, to cafes, to bistros–that have modified their app to work for them.
+TouchBistro has a lot of clients that have modified their app to work for them.
 While the fact that the app is undergoing so much development is a little unnerving, it also indicates that the company is growing and successful.
 Many customers don’t seem to mind that there are constant updates and a few even see it as a positive.

 - Solid, Easy Design – There are quite a few customers who rave over TouchBistro’s ease of use and that fact that its interface is really sleek.
-The design is modern and attractive, it’s intuitive and very simple to navigate and use.
+The design is modern and attractive; for the most part, it’s intuitive and simple to navigate and use.
 You’re not going to be spending much time training new employees how to use it like you would have to do with more complicated POS systems.
 The initial setup is also going to be minimal.
-Anyone with a small amount of technical know-how will be able to setup the entire system very quickly, which also helps reduce costs.
+Anyone with a small amount of technical know-how will be able to set up the entire system quickly, which also helps reduce costs.

-- Low Cost – TouchBistro is very cost-effective within the grand scheme of POS options.
-The hardware costs are minimal compared to large, hardware-intensive POS systems.
+- Low Cost – TouchBistro is cost-effective in the grand scheme of POS options.
+The hardware costs are minimal compared to those of large, hardware-intensive POS systems.
 If you have a very small business with only one terminal, it’s especially great: $299/year works out to about $25/month.
 This is completely feasible for smaller venues.